Module 2: Installation

 Perfect for small teams: Claude Code runs locally on your computer and connects securely to the Claude API.
 Whether you're a solo consultant or a 5-person team with a $20/month budget, you get the same powerful capabilities as enterprise teams.

-No enterprise licensing required.
+💰 Budget-Friendly: No enterprise licensing required.
 You pay only for what you use through token-based pricing.
 A typical small team might spend $10-30/month on actual AI usage, making it accessible even for bootstrapped consultancies.

 No hidden costs: Editing sessions inside your IDE are not billed per token directly.
 You only pay for the AI processing when you actually use it.
-Organizations can provision access through individual seats or workspace licenses, but even individual consultants can get started immediately with a personal Anthropic account.

-Whether you're a solo financial consultant or part of a 50-person firm, you get access to the same Claude AI capabilities.
+🚀 Same Power, Any Team Size: Whether you're a solo financial consultant or part of a 50-person firm, you get access to the same Claude AI capabilities.
 The difference is only in how you manage access and billing, not in the features available to you.

 Seats & Workspaces